Link Microsoft Entra ID with Relution

 Select the Relution service options and complete the setup

-In the Relution guide, you can optionally choose whether Microsoft Entra ID users and Microsoft Entra ID groups should be synchronized with Relution:
+In the Relution guide, you can optionally define whether Microsoft Entra ID users and Microsoft Entra ID groups should be synchronized with Relution.

-Click Save to complete the setup and connection of Microsoft Entra ID in Relution.
+Click Save to complete the setup and linking of Microsoft Entra ID in Relution.

 Summary

-After completing these steps, Microsoft Entra ID is connected with Relution.
-This allows users and groups from Microsoft Entra ID to be synchronized with Relution and enables the use of additional Microsoft-related functions.
+After completing these steps, Microsoft Entra ID is linked with Relution.
+This allows users and groups from Microsoft Entra ID to be synchronized with Relution and enables the use of additional Microsoft-related features.

-In order for synchronized users to sign in to Relution, OIDC authentication must also be configured.
-This also applies to the use of Conditional Access.
+To allow synchronized users to sign in to Relution, OIDC authentication must also be configured.
+This also applies when using Conditional Access.